ARM-software/android-nn-driver/docs/IntegratorGuide.md

 thus the following should be added to `device.mk` instead:
 <pre>
 PRODUCT_PACKAGES += android.hardware.neuralnetworks@1.2-service-armnn
-</pre> `Android.mk` contains the module definition of both versions of the ArmNN driver.
+</pre> `Android.mk` contains the module definition of all three versions (1.0, 1.1 and 1.2) of the ArmNN driver.

 Similarly, the Neon, CL or reference backend can be enabled/disabled by setting ARMNN_COMPUTE_CL_ENABLE, ARMNN_COMPUTE_NEON_ENABLE or ARMNN_REF_ENABLE in `device.mk`: